| Here is the

 move away from her family home would involve too much for her to

+bear.
 Jill’s memory is based

 on her own personal history.
 So much so, that her memory of